• Skip to primary navigation

 Additional Issues to Watch Out For

-• Table Headers
+• Table headers and captions

 How do we know if a website is accessible?